elastic/app-search-magento/docs/DEVELOPMENT-ENVIRONMENT.md

 * Preconfigured component to store data (MySQL and Redis)
 * A custom Apache PHP image containing all the Magento code (+ sample catalog data)

+## Configure ENV file

+Your App Search credentials are stored into the `dev/magento.env` file.

+When building or launching the stack for the first time, you will need to create a `dev/magento.env` file.
+We recommend you copy `dev/magento.env.sample` and update the file with your App Search credentials before launching the stack.

+**Note:** Every time you change something in the `dev/magento.env` file, the containers will be recreated if running `docker-compose up` and you will need to reinstall Magento.

 ## Building the stack:

 Before being able to use the stack you will need to build the custom image: